top of page

 -

-Recall of Little Debbie advertising increased a full +375%.
+Recall of Little Debbie advertising increases a full +375%.

 -

-Without having to suffer the cost of a point-of-sale war with Hostess - and with a return-on-advertising rate of 355% - we ultimately helped drive an increase in brand purchases of more than +7% for the period (somewhere in the neighborhood of +$73 million).
+Without having to suffer the high cost of a point-of-sale war with Hostess - and with a return-on-advertising rate of 355% - we drive an increase in brand purchases of more than +7% for the period (somewhere in the neighborhood of +$73 million).

 bottom of page